From the Killing Fields of Cambodia to the North Star of Virginia

 But my story begins with being born in a refugee camp on the Cambodia-Thailand border in Southeast Asia and coming to America before the age of 2.
 My family were survivors of the Cambodian Civil War and Cambodian Genocide in which millions died – a ‘sideshow’ to the Vietnam War.
 After a decade in the camp, we were chosen to resettle in the State of Connecticut in the United States.
 My parents arrived with three kids, no money, and no education, but they worked whatever job, whatever wages, whatever hours to provide a basic, peaceful life for their children.

 Growing up poor and different in a small New England town was challenging, but finding ways to immediately add value to the community was my singular drive.
-Singing in school plays, playing on the football team, serving as an acolyte at my church (equivalent of an altar boy), getting elected student class president, and having my name etched in a soon-to-be built war monument on the North Haven Town Green is the legacy I leave behind my hometown.
+Singing in school plays, playing on the football team, serving as an acolyte at my church (equivalent of an altar boy), getting elected student class president, and having my name etched in a war monument on the North Haven Town Green is the legacy I leave behind my hometown.

 Enlisting in the US Army at age 17 was the next step in giving back to America; the ultimate sacrifice if needed.
 Getting sent to military bootcamp after high school graduation and successive missions pushed me to South Carolina, Georgia, Pennsylvania, Europe, and the Middle East.
 The skills and experience I gained in the military allowed me to transition into the private sector, where I have now worked in technical and management positions from North Carolina to Indiana to Washington DC.